ryanpdwyer/react-eleventy/fys2-Ch3.md

 ### Goals

-- Gain a basic familiarity with common machine learning algorithms and strategies
+- Describe common machine learning algorithms and strategies

+**Why is this important?** The "learning" isn't magic - computers are still just blindly following your directions.

 <!--  Why is this important?
 The learning isn't magic.
       Computers are still just following your directions blindly.